achu14/Comp472-AI_Avengers/README.md

 # Comp472-Project
 AI Wargame Project Description

 a 2-player game played by an attacker (a) and a defender (d) on a 5 × 5 board.
-A demo of the game is available at https://users.encs.concordia.ca/∼kosseim/COMP472Fall2023/

 Each player has 6 units on the board.
 These units can be of different types:
 AI (A) each player has only 1 AI unit.
 The goal of the game is to destroy the opponent’s AI.